wumm-project/wumm-project.github.io/ReNSI.md

 ## About a Preproject

-There is a call open by the German BMBF (Ministry of Economy and Research) to support the preparation of such a proposal identifying or building up corresponding partner structures and networks with a focus on Eastern Europe, in particular with Belarus.
+There is a call "Bridge2ERA EaP" open by the German BMBF (Ministry of Economy and Research) to support the preparation of such a proposal identifying or building up corresponding partner structures and networks with a focus on Eastern Europe, in particular with Belarus.
 We try to apply for that preproject.
+* 2019-10-26: The application under the title "Widersprüche und Managementmethoden" (Contraditions and Management Methods) was filed to the project management agency.
+* 2020-07-02: The project will not be funded.

 ## Main Conferences in the area

-* TRIZ Future - Annual Conference since, at least, 2012.
+* [TRIZ Future](http://etria.eu/portal/) - Annual Conference since, at least,
+  2012.
 * [TRIZ Summit](http://triz-summit.ru/confer/) - Annual Conference since 2005
   (in Russian).
-* TRIZFest - Annual Conference since at least 2016, organized by MA TRIZ.
+* [TRIZFest](https://matriz.org/) - Annual Conference since at least 2016,
+  organized by MATRIZ.
+* [TRIZCon](https://www.aitriz.org) - Annual Conference since 2016, organized
+  by the Altshuller Institute.

-Hans-Gert Gräbe - Last update August 25, 2019
+Hans-Gert Gräbe - Last update October 18, 2020